anywhichway/ipvfs/README.md

 # Release History (Reverse Chronological Order)

+2023-01-20 v0.2.4b Now using Benchtest@3.0.4a.
+Underlying ifps.files library seems to be generating a lot of unresolved Promises.

 2023-01-14 v0.2.3b Enhanced `publish` to support writing to Mutable File System.
 Refined stress and performance testing.
 In the next release, the stress and performance testing will be extracted as (https://github.com/anywhichway/benchtest)[Benchtest] 3.0.0b.